-The Mississippi Valley Textile Museum is pleased to announce the online availability of The Almonte Gazette archive.
-This invaluable research resource has been made available to us from the Almonte Public Library who had previously imaged the town’s newspaper.
+The Mississippi Valley Textile Museum is pleased to make The Almonte Gazette archive available online.
+This invaluable research resource has been provided to us from the Almonte Public Library who had previously imaged the town’s newspaper.
 During 2012 the Mississippi Valley Textile Museum digitized these images and created an archive of searchable content that has been made available online.

 The Almonte Gazette has been an integral part of the town’s history and its contents can now be mined online for everything from council meetings to genealogical confirmation of births, deaths and marriages within the community and environs.

 - Use a narrow “Year Range” when searching, to minimize data required to be “held” in the website’s buffer – perhaps only 2 – 5 years (or less) is best, to avoid “time-outs”.